2019 Summer Camp Dates:

 Cost | $350 (includes meals, snacks, dorm accommodations, and all program activities).
 Many full and partial scholarships available.

 Registration will open mid-January, 2019.

 Modeled after Rosie’s Girls Day Camps created by Vermont Works for Women, Vermont Tech’s summer camps create positive, safe, supportive, girl-centered environments, with teamwork, healthy body image and tons of fun woven in!
 A place where girls can enhance their leadership skills as well as get their hands dirty, express themselves creatively, explore what the world has to offer them, what they have to offer the world and take positive risks!
 It’s a great place for girls who have previously participated in Rosie’s Girls Day Camps now entering 9th or 10th grades or who have never participated and want to try something new.

 Program offerings may include: Computer Information Technology; Civil/Environmental & Architectural Engineering Technology; Construction Management; Science, Agriculture, Welding; Fire Science; Mechanical & Advanced Manufacturing Engineering plus loads of activities, arts, and more!!

-This experience helps emerging young women expand their sense of the range of educational, work and career options available to them and offers a follow-up mentoring program.
+This experience helps emerging young women expand their sense of the range of educational and work and career options available to them.

 A holistic multi-faceted experience to: